Stex/setting_accessors-pitch/PITCHME.md

 **What I wanted**

 * All of the previous solutions
-* Not having to create single-purpose tables or lots of columns
+* Not having to create single-purpose tables/columns
-* Not having to change my database schema every time
+* Not having to change my database schema